gabe-terrell/FAHAD-FS/readme.md

 #### TODO:

 - [X] Client-side file viewer
+- [X] File node wakeup registration
-- [X] File node ID querying
+    - [X] Filenode ID querying
+    - [X] Filenode dynamic server address registration
 - [X] File storage on file nodes
 - [X] *File upload through master node* (to-be-deprecated)
 - [ ] *File download through master node* (not to be implemented)
 - [X] Support for simultaenous clients (multithreaded master node and file nodes)
 - [X] Multiple filenodes on same host machine
     - Helpful for testing, unlikely in "production"
-- [ ] __File download direct from client to filenode__-- high priority
+- [ ] __File upload direct from client to filenode__-- high priority
+    - [X] server handshake with location passing
+    - [X] transmission from client to filenode and storage on filenode local filesystem
+    - [ ] 3-way transmission integrity check between filenode, master, client
-- [ ] __File upload direct from filenode to client__-- high priority
+- [ ] __File download direct from filenode to client__-- high priority
+    - [ ] server handshake with location passing
+    - [ ] transmission from filenode to client
+    - [ ] 3-way transmission integrity check between filenode, master, client
 - [ ] File replication across multiple file nodes
+    - [ ] load balancing for selection of file nodes to receive data
-    - file nodes will redistribute files to fresh node upon entry to the network (directed by master)
+    - [ ] file nodes will redistribute files to fresh node upon entry to the network (directed by master)
-    - files that are under-replicated (under k = 3) due to node failure will be copied to new machines
+    - [ ] files that are under-replicated (under k = 3) due to node failure will be copied to new machines